sitwithariadne/website/src/emotions.md

 **Sadness** or loss

-- You have lost something or someone permanently.
-- Things are not the way you wanted or expected and hoped them to be.
+- `Hurt` being rejected or excluded.
+- `Discouraged` hearing about future difficulty.
+- `Heartbreak` a relationship ending.
+- `Grief` death of a loved one.
+- `Hopeless` believing you will not get what you need in your life.

 **Shame** or self-judgement

 - `Shame` Urge towards silence.
 You risk being abandoned by a group if characteristics of yourself or of your behavior are made public.
-- `Guilt` Your own behavior violates your own values or moral code.
+- `Guilt` Your own behavior violates your own values or moral code

 ### References